bigsteve/tutorial-ecommerce-tracking/source/index.html.md

 In this tutorial, we learn how to track visits to an ecommerce website.
 Ecommerce tracking allows you to measure the sales and marketing activity on your website.
 For example, ecommerce tracking helps you identify marketing campaigns that result in highest revenue.

 You may have heard of Google Analytics and Mixpanel, popular options for website tracking and analytics.
 Google Analytics primarily focuses on tracking page views to show usage of a website, though it can be configured to record user actions such as a visitor's progress through a sales funnel.
-Mixpanel focuses on tracking visitors rather than page views, which means once a visitor enters an email address or other identifying information, the visitor's page views and actions can be viewed in aggregate.
+Mixpanel focuses on tracking visitors, which means once a visitor enters an email address or other identifying information, the visitor's page views and actions can be viewed in aggregate.
 Products such as Google Analytics and Mixpanel are designed to be feature-rich for non-programmers, with complex interfaces that require expertise to configure.

 In this tutorial, we'll look at a "do-it-yourself" alternative for programmers that can simplify ecommerce tracking.
 For a technically adept programmer, building your own ecommerce tracking system actually may take less effort than learning how to use Google Analytics and Mixpanel (and you'll have an in-depth understanding of your tools).